 You can take several steps to get your start as a mediator, whether you are a lawyer or not.

-While no state yet requires licensing or certification to be a mediator, in state court systems have different requirements to allow participation in the court‘s panel of mediators, so- called “Court Certified” mediators.
+While no state yet requires licensing or certification to be a mediator, in state court systems have different requirements to allow participation in the court‘s panel of mediators, so-called “Court Certified” mediators.
 Membership on the panel gives mediation participants assurance that the mediator is competent.

-2. Complete Mediator Training
+2. Becoming a Mediator: Court Mediator Training Program

-In Florida, Maryland and some other states, all it takes to get your foot in the door is to complete a comprehensive mediator-training course and pass a background check.
+In Florida, Maryland, and some other states, all it takes to get your foot in the door is to complete a comprehensive mediator-training course and pass a background check.
 This type of training is useful because it:

 - Provides role-playing and other practical opportunities